We live under the misapprehension that disruptive ideas come only from brilliant minds.

 Prototyping and testing speed up the development process because it's an easy and cheap way to find out what works and what doesn’t.
 Incorporate the feedback and repeat the process until you create a product or service that’s ready to launch.

 The sooner you put ideas into practice, the better.
-In Design Thinking, the tolerance for failure is high because you can test often, fail fast and at low costs.
+In Design Thinking, the tolerance for failure is high because you can test often, fail fast and cheap.
 Whenever you conduct a user test, make sure to take into account the following things:

 Test the prototype in an environment very similar to where it is typically used;